J-Kaburu/video-game-sales-analysis/README.md

 * **North America & Europe:** Mirror each other with a heavy preference for **Action** and **Sports**.
 * **Japan:** Displays a unique market profile where **Role-Playing Games (RPGs)** are the primary revenue driver, often outperforming Action titles 3-to-1.
 <img width="1384" height="784" alt="output_10_0" src="https://github.com/user-attachments/assets/f7d3e187-2220-4f10-a00a-5681b717317d" />
-*Figure 2: Regional Flavor: How Genre Preferences Shift by Continent.*
+*Figure 2: Regional Favour: How Genre Preferences Shift by Continent.*

 ### 3. Industry Evolution (1986 - 2016)
 The analysis highlights a "Golden Era" of sales peaking in the late 2000s, driven by the seventh generation of consoles (Wii, PS3, Xbox 360).
 This visualization tracks the industry's growth from a niche hobby to a dominant global entertainment force.